HRT & Type 1 Diabetes: What the Latest Research Says

 A beautifully arranged plate of whole foods, including lean proteins, healthy fats, and fiber-rich carbs.
 The meal is vibrant and nutritious, supporting a balanced diet for menopausal health.

-4. Manage Stress with “Mini Mechanisms”
+4. Ease Stress with Repeatable Tools

 A middle-aged woman meditating outdoors in a peaceful natural setting.
 She sits cross-legged on a yoga mat, eyes closed, surrounded by lush greenery, emphasizing relaxation and stress management.